cb-technologists/blog/content/posts/best-practices-for-cloudbees-core-jenkins-on-kubernetes/core-psp.md

   name: nginx-ingress-serviceaccount
 ```

->NOTE: You can also run that command after you have already installed the NGINX Ingress controller but PSP will only be applied after restarting or recreating the ingress-nginx `Deployment`.
+>NOTE: You can also run that command after you have already installed the NGINX Ingress controller but the PSP will only be applied after restarting or recreating the ingress-nginx `Deployment`.

 ### Pod Security Policies for Other Services

-The cluster used as an example for this post relies on the [**cert-manager**](https://github.com/jetstack/cert-manager) Kubernetes for automatically provisioning and managing TLS certificates for the Core v2 install on GKE.
-If cert-manager (or other services) are installed before you enable PSPs on your cluster then the `pods` associated with them will not run if they are restarted for any reason if the associated `Roles`/`ClusterRoles` don't have PSPs applied to them. **cert-manager** is deployed to its own namespace so an easy way to ensure that all `ServiceAccounts` associated with the **cert-manager** service have a PSP applied is to create a `ClusterRole` with the PSP  and then bind that `ClusterRole` to all `ServiceAccounts` in the applicable `namespace`:
+The cluster used as an example for this post relies on the [**cert-manager**](https://github.com/jetstack/cert-manager) Kubernetes add-on for automatically provisioning and managing TLS certificates for the Core v2 install on GKE.
+If cert-manager or other services are installed before you enable PSPs on your cluster then the `pods` associated with them will not run if they are restarted if the associated `Roles`/`ClusterRoles` don't have PSPs applied to them. **cert-manager** is deployed to its own namespace so an easy way to ensure that all `ServiceAccounts` associated with the **cert-manager** service have a PSP applied is to create a `ClusterRole` with the PSP  and then bind that `ClusterRole` to all `ServiceAccounts` in the applicable `namespace`:

 *`ClusterRole` with the cb-restricted PSP applied*
 ```yaml